Continuous innovation is at the heart of Axion

 Axion BioSystems aquires printed electronics manufacturer M-Solv.
 “This vertical integration not only ensures that our customers have the products they need to conduct critical biomedical research, it also allows us to advance assay plate technologies more rapidly to meet the increasingly complex scientific demands of our users,” said Tom O’Brien, CEO of Axion BioSystems.

 Axion BioSystems acquires live-cell imaging innovator CytoSMART Technologies.
 Tom O’Brien, President & CEO of Axion BioSystems said “In CytoSMART, we found a company with technology complementary to our own, ... to provide customers with high-quality instruments and powerful software that rapidly advance live-cell research and cell therapy development.”

 Axion BioSystems appoints Kevin Gould as new CEO.
-David stated “I’m honored for the opportunity to lead the team at Axion and continue the successes, work, and trajectory that Tom has established.
+Kevin stated “I’m honored for the opportunity to lead the team at Axion and continue the successes, work, and trajectory that Tom has established.
 Axion has a unique opportunity with the support provided by Summa Equity to provide significant improvements to the life science industry.
 I look forward to this new journey.”

 Launched the Maestro TrayZ, a multiplate version of the popular Maestro Z platform.
 Featuring four plates per tray and a slim design to accommodate multiple trays per incubator, the next generation of impedance-based cell analysis can turn any incubator into an assay powerhouse.